Blogging / Update old blog posts (and SEO ’em): an easy-peasy guide

 Screen grab of The Sarky Type's breadcrumb menu.
 The configuration is: Home / Category / Blog post title

-Breadcrumbs help users navigate your content, but they also help Google.
+Some websites are deeper than the Mariana Trench.
+Breadcrumbs help users navigate masses of content, but they also help Google.
 You’re saying, hey, this is the content route/path/road, how wonderful!
-Google AND the users reply, thank you, this makes perfect sense!
+Google AND the users reply, thank you, very much.

 Some SEO plugins offer a breadcrumb menu (AIOSEO does).
 Check your website provider; they might use them as standard.